-KC Moms That Inspire: Sarah Soden, Director, Center for Pediatric Genomic Medicine
+KC Moms That Inspire: Sarah Soden, Director, Genomic Medicine Center

 You obviously chose a career path that requires a lot of time and energy.
 How do you balance your responsibilities as mom and doctor?

 Early on, I was incredibly lucky to have a very supportive boss who was a woman and mother.
 She enabled me to actually make a lot of changes in my schedule from year to year.
 During their early years, my FTE was 50%, but it varied between 20 and 80 depending on various demands on me at the time.
 2004-2011 were the years my position fluctuated and I know not everyone is so lucky.
 I felt so grateful.
 I’m full time now and have been since 2011.

 What have your boys learned from having a working mom?

 When my boys were little, so many of my physician friends and coworkers were women that one of my sons thought that all doctors were women.
 He was terribly confused the first time he came into contact with a male doctor!
 I thought that was really funny.
 I loved that.
 Obviously my boys think women can do anything men can do.
 In recent years, my career has been based in science and research, and now they have taken an interest in genetics and genomics, too.
 They’ve even talked about future careers in science and research.